mydumper/mydumper_docs/installing.rst

 Ubuntu
 ------

-Source file (/etc/apt/sources.list.d/mydumper.list) should be:
+Depending on the operating system, the source file (/etc/apt/sources.list.d/mydumper.list) should include:

 .. tab:: noble